The Devil (1915 film)

-The Devil is a surviving 1915 silent film version of the Ferenc Molnár play, adapted by Thomas Ince.
+The Devil is a 1915 American silent film version of the Ferenc Molnár play, adapted by Thomas Ince.
 It was directed by Ince and Reginald Barker and stars Bessie Barriscale and Edward Connelly.

+The film was re-edited and re-released on the State's Rights market in 1918-1919 as part of a Bessie Barriscale series.

 Plot

 The Devil, in the guise of a human, meets a young couple who remark upon looking at a Renaissance painting of a martyr that Evil could never triumph over Good.
 The Devil, taking this as a challenge, decides to bring about the couple's downfall.